Athletics at the 1992 Summer Olympics – Women's 1500 metres

 This was not going to be a slow tactical final.
 Rogachova went to the front, quickly marked by Melinte and a third former Soviet, double 1983 medalist Yekaterina Podkopayeva.
 Left behind at the line, Liu rushed forward on the outside, chased by Boulmerka.
-In dead last place, Qu had to work her way around PattiSue Plumer and Mutola who had dropped back expecting to pick up the pieces with her finishing kick.
+From last position, Qu had to work her way around PattiSue Plumer and Mutola who had dropped back expecting to pick up the pieces with her finishing kick.
 Dorovskikh rushed to join the party at the front, followed by Qu who had a noticeably less refined running style, rocking from side to side, looking strained.
 Boulmerka aggressively stuck behind Rogachova at the front, the only one to break up the Unified former Soviet bloc at the front of the pack.
 700 metres into the race, Qu rocked her way past Melinte and Liu onto third place Podkopayeva's back.
 As the two leaders started to break, Qu followed onto Boulmerka's back.
-With a lap to go, the field had strung out.
+With a lap to go, the field had strung out, with Podkopayeva falling behind dramatically.
 Only the remaining green Unified team members were able to struggle to hold on to the three leaders with a gap back to Plummer and Mutola leading the second group.
 As she was falling back through the field, Melinte walked off the track at the end of the third lap.
 Mutola launched into what would be a long final kick, but after leaving Plummer, she wasn't making any headway.
 Down the backstretch, Boulmerka made her one move, accelerating past Rogachova.
 Rogachova couldn't answer, just holding her same speed.
 Dorovskikh stuck to Qu's back and made her move for bronze off the final turn.
 Qu looked at her and sprinted away gaining rapidly on Rogachova toward the finish.
 Boulmerka celebrated, flexing her muscles while the rest of the field looked exhausted.
 A little over a year later, Qu would set the world record that would last for 22 years.